 Understanding the components is essential but is not enough by itself to build production-ready data pipelines.
 You should follow these best practices to ensure the successful deployment of your data pipelines.

-3. Reliability is also crucial.
+3. Reliability is crucial.
 It should be easy to maintain a data pipeline and diagnose any issues.
 Dataiku provides cues on which data pipeline stages are causing bottlenecks or have failed completely.
 You can then drill down into the logs of each step to help diagnose and fix the issue.

-Dataiku uses the concepts of metrics and checks.
-Metrics can be used for things like determining model accuracy or calculating the number of missing values in a dataset.
-Checks can be used on these metrics to automate further actions based on whether the check passes or fails.
+You can use checks on these metrics to automate further actions based on whether the check passes or fails.
 A failure might trigger retraining the model if its accuracy is lower than expected.
-There are also tools to generate data compliance reports, notify when schema changes have downstream impacts, and send alerts about pipeline failures.
+Tools exist to create data compliance reports, notify about schema changes, and send alerts for pipeline failures.